Melvin Nieves

 On November 11, 1997, he was traded from the Tigers to the Cincinnati Reds for Paul Bako and Donne Wall.
 Although he played 15 games and hit .283 in the minors with the Indianapolis Indians in 1998, he spent most of the season as a bench player with the Reds, getting 119 at-bats in 83 games.
 He hit .252 in that time.
 That would be the last of the majors he would see.
 He played his final game on September 14th.
 He finished his big league career hitless in his last 10 at-bats.

 Although his big league career was over, his professional career was far from it.
-Starting in 1998, he has been bouncing around the minors, playing affiliated, foreign and independent baseball.
-He has spent time in Japan, Mexico and the Atlantic League, just to name a few locations.
-Most recently, he spent 16 games with the Joliet Jackhammers of the Northern League in 2006 and also appeared briefly with Vaqueros Laguna in 2008 to put an end to his professional career.
+From 1998 to 2008, he bounced around the baseball planet, playing affiliated, foreign and independent baseball.
+He played two seasons in Japan with the Fukuoka Daiei Hawks in 1999 and 2000, hitting 17 and 15 homers, but a .216 batting average the second year ended his stint across the Pacific.
+He also spent time in Mexico and in the Atlantic League, just to name a few locations.
+He played 16 games with the Joliet Jackhammers of the Northern League in 2006 and also appeared briefly with Vaqueros Laguna in the Mexican League in 2008 to put an end to his professional career.
+He also played winter ball for the Santurce Crabbers of the Puerto Rican Winter Baseball League.

 Overall, he hit .231 with 63 home runs and 187 RBI in the Majors.
 He played in 458 games, collected 284 hits, walked 136 times and struck out 483 times.
-According to Baseball Reference, he is most related to Ryan Thompson statistically.
-He has spent seven professional seasons with Tony Tarasco - longer than any other teammate.
+According to Baseball Reference, he is most similar to Ryan Thompson.
+He spent seven professional seasons with Tony Tarasco - longer than any other teammate.

 The numbers he wore in his career were 7 (1992), 10 (1993), 3 (1994-1995), 30 (1996-1997) and 46 (1998).